GovReady/govready-q/docs/source/Schema.md

 In document templates and impute conditions, the value of these questions is a Python dict (JSON object) containing `url` (a download URL) and `size` (in bytes) fields.

+#### `group`

+The `group` question type is used to group questions together that should be shown on a single form:

+	- id: group1
+	  type: group
+	  title: Your Favorite Animal
+	  questions:
+	  - id: animal_name
+	    title: Your Favorite Animal
+	    prompt: What's your favorite animal?
+	    type: text
+	    placeholder: enter a type of animal
+	    help: Examples: dog, cat, turtle, lion
+	  - id: animal_image
+	    title: Image
+	    prompt: Upload an image of your favorite animal.
+	    type: file
+	    file-type: image
+	    image:
+	      max-size:
+	        width: 60
+	        height: 60

+In document templates and impute conditions, the questions are used in the same manner as if they were not included in a group.
+Although the group has an ID, the group cannot be accessed from templates or impute conditions.

 #### `module`, `module-set`

 These question type prompt the user to select another completed module as the answer to the question.
 The `module-id` field specifies the ID of another module specification.
 The `module` question type allows for a single other module to answer the question.
 The `module-set` question type allows for zero or more other modules to answer the question.